 Cancer and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-Before treatment begins, talk with your child’s health care team about the possible side effects of the recommended treatment plan and supportive care options.
-And during and after treatment, be sure to tell your child’s doctor or another health care team member if your child experiences a problem so it is addressed as quickly as possible.
-Learn more about palliative care .
+Before treatment begins, talk with your child’s health care team about the possible side effects of the recommended treatment plan and palliative care options.
+And during and after treatment, be sure to tell your child’s doctor or another health care team member if your child experiences a problem so it can be addressed as quickly as possible.
+Learn more about the basics of palliative care .

-A remission can be temporary or permanent.
-This uncertainty causes many childhood cancer survivors and their families to feel worried or anxious that the cancer will come back.
-While many remissions are permanent, it’s important to talk with your doctor about the possibility of the cancer returning.
-Understanding the risk of recurrence and the treatment options may help you and your child feel more prepared if the cancer does return.
+A remission may be temporary or permanent.
+While many remissions are permanent, it is important to talk with your doctor about the possibility of the cancer returning.
+Understanding your child’s risk of recurrence and the treatment options may help you and your child feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence .

 If the cancer does return after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the cancer’s stage has changed.
+When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
 After testing is done, you and your child’s doctor will talk about the treatment options.
-Often the treatment plan will include the therapies described above (such as surgery and chemotherapy), but they may be used in a different combination or given at a different pace.
+Often the treatment plan will include the treatments described above, such as surgery and chemotherapy.
+However, these treatments may be used in a different combination or given at a different pace.
 Your child’s doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.